astronomer/docs/learn/airflow-isolated-environments.md

 chain(get_pandas_version(), my_isolated_task)
 ```

-If your task requires a different Python version than your Airflow environment, you need to install that Python version in your Airflow environment so the Virtualenv task can use it.
-You can use the [Astronomer PYENV BuildKit](https://github.com/astronomer/astro-provider-venv) to install a different Python version in your Dockerfile.
+If your task requires a different Python version than your Airflow environment, you need to install the Python version your task requires in your Airflow environment so the Virtualenv task can use it.
+Use the [Astronomer PYENV BuildKit](https://github.com/astronomer/astro-provider-venv) to install a different Python version in your Dockerfile.

 ```dockerfile